supSugam/ez-next-auth/README.md

 ## Usage

+- Navigate to your Next.js project directory
-Initialize `ez-next-auth` in your project:
+- Run `npx ez-next-auth` in your terminal
+- Install next-auth and other dependencies

-Follow prompts and copy `.ez-next-auth.env` contents to your `.env` file.
+- Follow prompts and copy `.ez-next-auth.env` contents to your `.env` file.
 Ensure your database connection is set.

 ## Planned Features